Eyevinn/srt-whep/README.md

 - [x] Check avaible tools for SRT to WebRTC
 - [x] Build a prototype server for WHEP
 - [x] Build the HTTP server in Rust
-- [ ] Add support for audio
+- [x] Add support for audio
-- [ ] Check the format/codec of the SRT stream
+- [x] Check the format/codec of the SRT stream
+- [ ] Write the pipeline in Rust
 - [ ] Add optional pass-through to another SRT receiver
 - [ ] Add support for multiple WebRTC clients